The story of why and how Core Audio .NET came to be, in three chapters

-A week or so later I decided that it just wasn’t worth it — sure it had many new exciting features but, again, is was unnecessarily convoluted and as hell.
+A week or so later I decided that it just wasn’t worth it — sure it had many new exciting features but, again, it was unnecessarily convoluted as hell.

 Fast forward a couple years… until one day, sitting in-front of my computer with nothing else better to do I decided to give it another chance.